-The Independence Institute has full and part time paid & unpaid internship positions available for winter, spring and summer.
+The Independence Institute has full and part-time paid & unpaid internship positions available for winter, spring, summer, and fall.
 Quarter and other alternate semester schedules can be accommodated.

 The Independence Institute Future Leaders Program is an opportunity to learn from our experts by working on timely and relevant public policy research or projects.
 The Future Leaders Program trains qualified candidates for a lifetime of influence in the center-right movement.
 We match our Future Leaders with a policy center director or senior fellow as their mentor to learn how to effect change using a variety of different tools and strategies including in-depth research, policy analysis, academic writing, commentary, and navigating the political landscape, all through a free market lens.
 Interns participate in Institute events for no fee and have a series of lunch meetings with VIPs, such as newspaper editors, radio personalities, key local leaders and elected officials.